 I think it’s good to challenge ourselves every day.
-For me, cooking is always a challenge, so taking a class in each country I visit is always interesting.
+For me, cooking is always a challenge.
+Taking a class in each country I visit is always interesting, and taking a cooking class in Phnom Penh was no different..
 I wasn’t really sure what Khmer (Cambodian) food was before I got here.
 Even after being here for a couple of weeks, I’m not entirely sure I understand authentic Khmer food.
 As far as I can tell, it’s got noodles like Thailand, fried rice like China, and soups like Vietnam.
 It seems to be a wonderful mix of the surrounding countries.

 We started the class by making spring rolls.
 Spring rolls are something I’d make every day at home.
 Probably because they don’t actually involve cooking.
 We chopped veggies, rolled them in the wrapper, and made a garlic dipping sauce that was to die for!
 The woman who helps prep everything came in and brought us iced coffees to enjoy while we worked.
 A very nice surprise.